The Little Mermaid (2023 film): Filming

 Filming was originally scheduled to begin in London between late March and early April 2020; however, it was delayed due to the COVID-19 pandemic.
 Set photos at Pinewood Studios in London, England leaked a few weeks after the production was shut down, it showed aerial images featuring Prince Eric's ship as well as indoor images of what seemed to be his castle.
 On July 29, 2020, based on a social media post, Jacob Tremblay began recording his lines for the film.
 Filming was scheduled to re-commence on August 10, 2020.

-By November 2020, Disney's new CEO Bob Chapek announced that filming on all movies that had been postponed during pandemic shutdowns had resumed filming, and in some cases completed principal photography.
+By November 2020, Disney's new CEO Bob Chapek announced that filming on all films that had been postponed during pandemic shutdowns had resumed filming, and in some cases completed principal photography.

 In December 2020, McCarthy stated that she would hopefully begin filming in January 2021.
 The following month, Diggs discussed the large amount of work he had to do when it came to preparing for and recording dialogue for the role of Sebastian.

 Principal photography officially began at Pinewood Studios in Iver, England on January 30, 2021.
 Filming for McCarthy's scenes eventually began in April 2021.
-On April 6, it was announced that additional filming would be happening in summer in Sardinia, Italy, for a total of "roughly three months."
+On April 6, it was announced that additional filming would be happening in summer in Sardinia, Italy, for a total of "roughly three months".
 In June 2021, production was temporarily halted due to multiple crew members of the film contracting COVID-19.
 Filming resumed about a week later and officially wrapped on July 11, 2021.
 On December 30, 2021, Bailey shared some new behind-the-scenes photos of the set, including a glimpse of her portrayal of Ariel.
 The actress took to Instagram to wrap up her year and shared photos of moments of shooting the film.
 The first photo showed the film's script, which was blurred to avoid spoilers, but still showed her character name "Ariel" in bold print.
 One photo showed her swimming in Sardinia's waters, while another showed the process of film-making using CGI.
 In February 2023, Marshall revealed that he hopes post-production work on the film will be completed by March, saying: